 - What Evidence Is Required to Prove Pregnancy Discrimination?

 - What Are the Rules for Taking Maternity Leave in California?

-- Can I Be Fired for Taking Maternity Leave?
+- Can You Fire a Pregnant Woman for Taking Maternity Leave?

 - Is It Legal for My Boss to Demote or Fire Me After Returning From Maternity Leave?

 - What Is the Process for Filing a Pregnancy Discrimination Claim?